ianb/personal-history-archive/docs/activity-schema.md

 `created`: when we first saw this browser

 `testing`: if true, then this browser profile was created specifically for testing.
 Hopefully these browsers shouldn't show up in your normal data!
-(TODO)

 `autofetch`: if true, then this browser profile was created or cloned specifically to autofetch pages.
 It probably has valid cookies/etc, but its behavior isn't "real".
 Typically we keep these browsers from producing activity, but they *do* create pages (on purpose!)
-(TODO)
+(TODO: need to set `$AUTOFETCH` while building for autofetch)

 #### Session